 STEP 2: Choose a primary framework or basic organizational plan for the school.

-- Traditional schedules feature 6, 7, 8 or 9 periods per day, one of which is a lunch module or period.
+- Traditional schedules feature 6, 7, 8 or 9 periods per day, including a lunch module or period.

 - Semester 1/Semester 2 schedules are based on an eight-period instructional day.
 Four classes meet daily for one semester at 80-90 minutes each.
 The other four classes meet during the second semester at 80-90 minutes each.
 Lunch is a module connected to periods 3 and 7.